UoB-COMSM0110/2024-group-5/README.md

 This seemed like a straightforward feature to implement.
 We thought we could pass `keyPressed && key == ‘ ‘` into the move() method and this would be the completion of implementing this feature.
 Though this did move the spaceship, we discovered during testing that the `spaceship` would start falling whenever you pressed another key, e.g. to shoot a missile or use the shield, at the same time as moving the `spaceship`.
 However, Processing only registers one key press at a time, and the most recent key press has precedence [^16].

-There are a few complex solutions to this on Stack Overflow and the Processing forum [^15], but in the end we found a more simple one - using a Hashmap to track the current key presses.
+There are a few complex solutions to this on Stack Overflow and the Processing forum [^15], but in the end, we found a simpler one - using a Hashmap to track the current key presses.
 Every time a key is pressed, the ASCII code for the key is added to the Hashmap, and when the key is released the ASCII code is removed.
 This meant that to trigger a method based on a keypress we pass the boolean value of whether the HashMap contains the relevant ASCII code, e.g. to move the spaceship we do move(keysInUse.contains(32)).

 #### Challenge 3: The asteroid belts